RUCAIBox/RecSysDatasets/conversion_tools/usage/MovieLens.md

 # MovieLens

 **This dataset has several sub-datasets of different sizes, respectively 'ml-100k',  'ml-1m', 'ml-10m' and 'ml-20m'.
-You can download the corresponding dataset files according to your needs. **
+You can download the corresponding dataset files according to your needs.**

-1.Clone the repository and install requirements.
+1.**Clone the repository and install requirements.**
 (If you have already done this, please move to the step 2.)

 ```